rdhadda/Dhaddas-Detailing/README.md

 7. When deploying my website via github I noticed that some of the images on the gallery page were no longer rendering properly.
 After a google search I realised that the issue was to do with the aspect ratio of my images.
 After changing the aspect ratio the images now render correctly.

+8.The lower large image on the gallery page on the desktop view is out of alignment with the 4 images to the left of it.
+After my meeting with my mentor he helped me diagnose the issue.
+The container for the image had a max height set to 512px, which was limiting the size of the image.
+I've since removed this and the pictures are now aligned.

 ### Known Bugs

 1. The required fields on my book now modal do not work.
 This is because i'm using the data-dismiss attribute on the book button, the book button also triggers the opening of the thank you modal.
 The data-dismiss attribute doesn't take the required attribute into account.
 This should hopefully be resolved using Javascript.

-2. The lower large image on the gallery page on the desktop view is out of alignment with the 4 images to the left of it.

-3. The map on the Homepage points to a coffee house in Ireland.
-As Dhadda's Detailing is not a real business I opted to use the iframe link from the coffee coders project.

 ### Testing User Stories